 Non-Persistent vs Persistent XSS Vulnerabilities

-Cross-site scripting (XSS) vulnerabilities can be classified into two types:
+Cross-site scripting (XSS) vulnerabilities are one of the Top 10 web vulnerabilities according to OWASP.
+They can be classified into two types:

-- Non-persistent (or reflected) cross-site scripting vulnerabilities occur when the user input is reflected immediately on the page by server-side scripts without proper sanitization.
+- Non-persistent (or reflected) Cross-site Scripting vulnerabilities occur when the client-side user input is reflected immediately by the web browser on the page by server-side scripts without proper sanitization.
 Reflected XSS vulnerabilities are the most common type.

-- Persistent (or stored) cross-site scripting vulnerabilities occur when user input provided by the attacker is saved by the server, and then permanently displayed on pages returned to other users in the course of regular browsing, without proper HTML escaping.
-Stored XSS is much more dangerous compared with the reflected XSS because the attacker payload remains on the vulnerable page and any user that visits this page will be exploited.
-A persistent XSS vulnerability can be transformed into an XSS worm (like it happened with the Samy XSS worm that affected Myspace a few years ago).
+- Persistent (or stored) Cross-site Scripting vulnerabilities occur when user input provided by the attacker is saved by the web server and then permanently displayed on pages returned to other users in the course of regular browsing, without proper HTML escaping.
+Stored cross-site scripting attacks are much more dangerous compared with the reflected XSS because the attacker payload remains on the vulnerable page and any user that visits this page will be exploited.
+A persistent XSS vulnerability can be transformed into an XSS worm (like it happened with the Samy XSS worm that affected Myspace several years ago).

 Blind XSS vulnerabilities are a variant of persistent XSS vulnerabilities.
-They occur when the attacker input is saved by the server and displayed in another part of the application or in another application.
-For example, an attacker injects a malicious payload into a contact/feedback page and when the administrator of the application is reviewing the feedback entries the attacker's payload will be loaded.
+They occur when the attacker input is saved by the web server and executed as a malicious script in another part of the application or in another application.
+For example, an attacker injects a malicious payload into a contact/feedback page and when the administrator of the application is reviewing the feedback entries the attacker’s payload will be loaded.
 The attacker input can be executed in a completely different application (for example an internal application where the administrator reviews the access logs or the application exceptions).

-Example of applications where Blind XSS vulnerabilities can occur:
+Example of web applications and web pages where blind XSS attacks can occur:

 - Contact/Feedback pages